czechbox/basketcase/README.md

 Product models are created within the Catalogue.

 ### The Rules are then created
-Each rule is appended to an array to be loaded in the Basket constructor
+Each rule is appended to an array to be loaded in the Basket constructor.

 #### Shipping Rules
 Shipping Rules take arguments for minimum cart value, maximum cart value and shipping cost.